 Most symptoms of Turner syndrome occur due to the loss of specific genetic material from one of the X chromosomes.
 So far, one gene has been conclusively shown to play a role in the development of Turner syndrome.
 The SHOX gene encodes a protein that helps to regulate other genes in the body.
 The protein product of the SHOX gene plays a role in the growth and maturation of the skeleton.
 Researchers believe that the loss of one SHOX gene on the altered X chromosome is the main cause of short stature in females with Turner syndrome.

 Researchers believe that additional, as-yet-unidentified genes on the X chromosome play a role in the development of other symptoms of Turner syndrome.
 For example, these genes may encode proteins that are involved in the proper development of the lymphatic and cardiovascular systems.
-More research is necessary to identify all of the genes that play a role in the development of Turner syndrome.
+More research is necessary to identify all of the genes that play a role in the development of the clinical features of Turner syndrome.

 Turner syndrome affects approximately 1 female in 2,000-2,500 live female births.
 It is estimated that more than 70,000 women and girls in the United States have Turner syndrome.
 There are no known racial or ethnic factors that influence frequency of the disorder.
 In some cases, the disorder is diagnosed before birth or shortly after birth.
 However, mild cases can remain undiagnosed until later in life and even during adulthood.

 A diagnosis of Turner syndrome is often confirmed by chromosomal analysis, which is usually achieved by determining the karyotype.
 Karyotyping is a laboratory test that evaluates the number and structure of chromosomes.
 Karyotyping can be done on almost any type of tissue.
-In most cases, a blood sample will be taken and used to ascertain a person's karyotype.
+In most cases, a blood sample is used to ascertain a person’s karyotype.

 Specific imaging techniques such as magnetic resonance imaging (MRI) may be performed to assess affected individuals for the presence of symptoms potentially associated with Turner syndrome such as liver, kidney or heart abnormalities.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
 Many individuals with a diagnosis of Turner syndrome undergo a complete cardiac workup to assess the structure and function of the heart.
 This will include an echocardiogram.